wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/global.rst

 limits\\eps\\maximum
 ^^^^^^^^^^^^^^^^^^^^

-Maximum number of events per second allowed to process by decoders.
+Maximum number of events per second allowed to be processed by decoders.

 +--------------------+-----------------------------------------------------------------+
 | **Default value**  | 0                                                               |